 The new DB2 10.5 “Cancun Release” was recently released as DB2 LUW Version 10.5 Fix Pak 4.
 IBM has done a lot of work and put a number of impressive features in this DB2 LUW Fix Pak 4.
 All these new DB2 10.5 “Cancun Release” features remove any doubts or restrictions about going to the . . . → Read More: 6 Reasons Why DB2 10.5″ Cancun Release” Is So Important

 As I talked about database I/O performance the last three weeks here, here, and here, optimizing database I/O performance involves many different factors.
-When I left off last week I talked about the parameters for pinning your popular objects into DB2’s . . . → Read More: IBM DB2 BLU Best Database I/O Performance
+When I left off last week I talked about the parameters for pinning your popular objects into DB2’s buffer pools to . . . → Read More: IBM DB2 BLU Best Database I/O Performance

 These days, flexible computing power, application functionality, and data accessibility are paramount.
 Having the best application is only part of winning the constant IT battle of applying technology to increase the company’s bottom line.
 Through cloud computing initiatives companies are hoping to reduce their infrastructure costs, especially storage costs, along with achieving a flexible CPU . . . → Read More: IBM BLU Acceleration: Five Reasons Why It’s Perfect for Your Next Cloud Project

 During the recent Information on Demand conference earlier this month I took to my Twitter account to highlight and note some of the more interesting details from the various sessions.
 There were many sessions on the new BLU Acceleration DB2 10.5 for LUW that highlighted its lightning speed performance and other great features.